dchudz/predcomps/markdown/AlpineLunch.md

 - (Appendix) Estimation & Computation: how to get what we want
 - (Appendix) Comparison with other approaches

+## Lessons from fake example

+1. Logistic regression coefficients may not be the right summary for a logistic regression
+2. Relationships among the inputs matter for measuring influence of each variable

 ## Silly Example